Cougar program

 Background information on Utah's cougar program

-Cougar harvest by sportsmen has been regulated by the Utah Wildlife Board since it became a protected animal.
-Both a basic hunting license and a cougar permit are required to harvest cougars, and a limit of one cougar has been set since 1970, except for 1972, 1976 and 1983–84 when second cougar permits were available for some areas.
-Currently, cougars may be taken from 39 cougar managment areas throughout the state on a limited-entry application system.
+Cougar harvest by sportsmen has been regulated by the Utah Wildlife Board since it became a protected animal in 1966.
+A basic hunting license and a cougar permit were required to harvest cougars.
+With the exception of 1972, 1976 and 1983-84 — when second cougar permits were available for some areas — there was an annual limit of one cougar harvest per hunter from 1970 to 2023.

 Utah began a research project on Boulder Mountain in 1978 to learn more about cougars in Utah.
 The research topics included movements, home range, diet selection, habitat selection, differential vulnerability of age and sex classes to hunting, the effects of hunting, the effects of hound pursuit, and census techniques.
 This project was completed in 1989.
 A second research project was started in 1996 on Monroe Mountain and was completed in 2001.
 This project researched the accuracy and utility of using population estimators to manage cougar populations in Utah.